heptarch/heptarch.github.io/drafts/quine.md

 q \leftrightarrow \text{prov}(\ulcorner q \urcorner).
 $$

 If $q$ is true, it is provable, so it does not witness incompleteness; if it is provable, it is true, so it does not witness inconsistency.
 They haven't seen anything, honest!
 Such a formula seems useless, and in particular, it could be true or false.
 Remarkably, this is not the case: Martin Löb [proved in 1955](https://en.wikipedia.org/wiki/L%C3%B6b%27s_theorem) that the fixed point $q$ is always *true*.
+More generally, if you can prove that

+$$
+\text{prov}(\ulcorner q \urcorner) \to q
+$$

+then you can prove $q$ itself, which implies that our fixed point must be provable and hence true.
+The argument goes roughly as follows:
+- By assumption, $q$ is provable is equivalent to $q$ is provable implies $q$ is true.
+- Clearly, $q$ is provable implies $q$ is provable.
+- Hence, $q$ is provable implies $q$ is provable implies $q$ is true.
+- Contracting, $q$ is provable implies $q$ is true.
+- But we deduced the sentence equivalent to $q$ itself!